linkerd/website/linkerd.io/content/blog/20221122-startup-deep-dive.md

 The Linux kernel contains a fairly powerful mechanism to examine network traffic at the packet level and make decisions about what to do with each packet.
-This might involve letting the packet continue on unmolested, altering the packet, redirecting the packet, or even dropping the packet entirely.
+This might involve letting the packet continue on unchanged, altering the packet, redirecting the packet, or even dropping the packet entirely.
 I'm going to refer to the whole of this mechanism as `IPTables` – technically, that's the name of an early implementation, but we tend to use it to refer to